 Sexual harassment is harassment based on your sex, sexual orientation, gender identity or gender expression.
 It refers to many types of unwelcome sexual advances, verbal comments, and behaviour, including jokes, threats and discriminatory remarks about a person’s gender.

-Sexual assault is a term that refers to any is any unwanted physical contact of a sexual nature.
+Sexual assault is a legal term used that refers to any is any non-consensual physical contact of a sexual nature.
 It generally refers to acts of sexual violence including unwanted kissing or unwanted sex.
 It also includes behaviour that uses force, threats, or intimidation or coercion to make you do something sexual that you do not want to do.
-Sexual Assault is a crime.
+Sexual Assault is a criminal act.

 Sexual abuse refers to assault where the perpetrator is in a position of power over the victim, such as a coach, or teacher and generally refers to an adult’s behaviour towards children.
-It can include sexually touching a victim, forcing a victim to touch a perpetrator in a sexual way or forcing a victim to be exposed to sexual activity or sexual body parts.
+Sexual abuse can include unwanted sexually touching, sexual advances, forcing a victim to touch a perpetrator in a sexual way or forcing a victim to be exposed to sexual activity or sexual body parts.

 The Legal Definition of Sexual Harassment in Ontario